 It works the other way as well.
 When you sign up with a consultant, what you end up paying includes all the overheads that the consulting company absorbed during the pre-marital courtship.

 What to watch out for: High consulting fees aren’t necessarily an indicator of quality.
 Similarly, going for the team with the lowest MBA consulting prices may not be the best strategy.
 Keep a budget in mind for reference and shortlist candidates based on the other parameters.

 How MBA Crystal Ball stacks up: We don’t spend money on advertising.
-We don’t spend time and effort on aggressively chasing clients with freebies (like 30 min counselling calls).
+We don’t spend time and effort on aggressively chasing clients with freebies (like free counselling calls with a marketing person).
 That allows us to focus on service execution rather than promotion.
 That helps in keeping our overheads low and our pricing reasonable for the quality we offer.
 We aren’t the cheapest Indian MBA consulting team around, but neither are we the most expensive.
 We’re trying to provide international quality at Indian prices.

 The website might have colourful flowcharts and infographics depicting a lot of idealistic things.
 But are you sure you know what you are signing up for?

 Will the team help with test prep, or essays, or recommendations, or interviews?
 What if you want support on some but not all aspects?
 Is there a possibility to customise the services, or are you stuck with a one-size fits all model?
 What will the team not do (e.g. funding / visa assistance)?

 Does the team’s approach make you more knowledgeable and independent along the process, or just keep the dependency growing?

 Before you get floored by the enthusiasm and optimism of the consultant, get the scope clarified.